 Herring sac roe fisheries are managed in compliance with regulation 5 AAC 27.059 Management guidelines for commercial herring sac roe fisheries.
-This regulation establish guidelines the department may manage herring sac roe fisheries to enhance value.
+This regulation establishes guidelines that allow for the department to manage herring sac roe fisheries to enhance value.
 To determine the best time to fish, the department samples prespawning herring populations in cooperation with harvesters and trained industry technicians.
 All test fishing activities must be authorized by department biologists on the fishing grounds.